 Another tragic exhibit has been designated a special place under a glass on the wall.
 This is a flask with a soldier’s bone.

 ‘It must have been at our soldier’s waistband when he was run over by a tank,’ points out Vladimir Polikarpovich.

 Dioramas are the innovations of the museum (they are bent semicircular pictures on the foreground).
 One of them is committed to the fascists’ invasion in Zaslavlsky region.
-Original baskets with fake eggs and onion, a fiddle, hand-made toys, turned over pram are lying randomly on the forefront.
+Original baskets with fake eggs and onion using Amish Baskets for this, a fiddle, hand-made toys, turned over pram are lying randomly on the forefront.
 On the background fleeing people and a church are depicted.
 Sound and smoke complement the miniature.

 The second diorama reflects the war actions in the region of the present Kurgan Slavy where a fascist group which rejected to surrender was trooped round.

 Plane PO-2 is another curious exhibit.
 Woman used to fly these planes.
 During the war they were called “night witches”.
 This plane could travel at the speed of 300 kilometers per hour but it could fly low above the ground and volplane with a turned-off engine.
 The women who flew those planes could throw ammunition and food supplies from board the plane to the soldiers who were trooped round by fascists.

 Moreover in the new museum you will find a wooden sculptural composition with women bent on their knees.
 It’s called The Fallen Are Remembered for Good.
 The sculpture symbolizes a tradition of Brest Region.